maximilianharr/hirearefugee/README.md

 ## Getting Started

 ### Prerequisites
 Our webserver is completely containerized.
-Thus, you can run it in any OS (preferebly Ubuntu 18.04 / 20.04) without installing any additional software :) ... except for docker and docker-compose.
 If you run on Ubuntu you can use [this script](https://github.com/maximilianharr/code_snippets/blob/master/sh/install_docker.sh) to install docker and docker-compose.

 You can check if you have docker and docker-compose already installed via:
 ```bash